ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     means of determining convergence.

 * ``newton.verbose`` (`bool`, default: 1)
-    When `implicit_evolve.nonlinear_sovler = newton`, this sets the verbosity of the Newton solver.
+    When `implicit_evolve.nonlinear_solver = newton`, this sets the verbosity of the Newton solver.
 If true, then information on the nonlinear error are printed to screen at each nonlinear iteration.

 * ``newton.require_convergence`` (`bool`, default: 1)